gnois/luaty/README.md

     └── lib/
         ├── foo.lt
         ├── bar.lt
+        ├── orphan.lt
         └── ...
 ```

-To transpile a Luaty *src/main.lt* file and its dependencies to */dst*
+To compile *src/main.lt* file and its dependencies to */dst*
 ```
 cd src
 luaty main /dst
 ```
-If transpilation succeeds, the output should appear like below, with subfolders mirrored:
+If compilation succeeds, the output should appear like below, with subfolders mirrored:
 ```
 /
 ├── dst